okigan/lambdaflex/README.md

 - **Scaling Time:** AWS Load Balancer and AWS Fargate deployment(s) are not instantaneous, hence scale-up triggers should be set accordingly.

 - **Scale-Down Process:** The scale-down process should consider the TTL of the DNS records and include a delay before tearing down AWS Load Balancer and AWS Fargate services.

+- **Scale Up/Down Automation:** The scale-up/down process is triggered with AWS Cloudwatch alarms and transition the stack based on configurable thresholds.

 ### Underlying Service (FastAPI)